 How to Assess Your Infrastructure To Be Climate Resilient

-Meteorologists at Colorado State, Penn State and the University of Arizona are all predicting a very active hurricane season, which typically lasts June through November, with around 20 named storms.
-Cities along the east and gulf coasts have the most to lose due to storm surge flooding, according to a 2015 report completed by Karen Clark and Co.
+Meteorologists at Colorado State University say another active hurricane season is likely, forecasting that 2021 will have 17 named storms, including eight hurricanes.
+Cities along the Atlantic and Gulf Coasts have the most to lose due to storm surge flooding, according to a 2015 report completed by Karen Clark and Co.
 The Tampa region tops a list of most vulnerable regions in the United States with an estimated loss of $175 billion if struck directly by a category 1 hurricane.
-New Orleans follows with a damage projection of $130 billion, New York City with $100 billion, Miami at $80 billion, Fort Myers at $70 billion, Galveston-Houston at $55 billion, Sarasota at $50 billion and Charleston at$45 billion.
+New Orleans follows with a damage projection of $130 billion, New York City with $100 billion, Miami at $80 billion, Fort Myers at $70 billion, Galveston-Houston at $55 billion, Sarasota at $50 billion and Charleston at $45 billion.

 Municipalities and utilities along the coasts should take steps to assess their facilities for their ability to withstand projected storms now and through their project life span.
-It is after all not if storm surge will impact a coastal facility but when.
+It is, after all, not a matter of if storm surge will impact a coastal facility but when.
 The time to assess your facilities is now.

 To determine how vulnerable a utility’s facility is to the impacts of sea level rise and storm surge, a climate resilience analysis must first be done.
-The standard generally followed to complete such an evaluation is the one created by the USEPA in their Climate Resilient Water Utility Guidelines.
+The standard generally followed to complete such an evaluation is the EPA’s Climate Resilient Water Utility Guidelines.
 It can be summarized as follows:

 - Determine the appropriate NOAA projected Seal Level Rise (SLR) curve – For high risk infrastructure, use high projection for future SLR.
 For low-risk infrastructure, the low projection for future SLR can be used.